 Who doesn’t like mini horses?
 Only 5 minutes out of town, this farm has lots of mini horses just doing their thing in the field.
 They are fun animals, and you can see them from the road.
 They also offer tours that you have to book in advance.

 Sunny Fields Park is one of the best public playgrounds I have ever seen.
 Located right outside of the city, this playground has loads of stuff for the little ones to play on and enjoy.
 I imagine it would be a fantastic find for the traveling family to explore.

-Every since I stumbled upon this five years ago I make it a point to stop whenever I am in the area; this farm has loads of ostriches, and you can feed them for $5.
+Ever since I stumbled upon this five years ago, I have made it a point to stop whenever I am in the area; this farm has loads of ostriches, and you can feed them for $5.
 You should do this at least once as the ostriches are a total blast to feed and see in their habitat.
 Read more about it here.